ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 # Payment Channel Tutorial

 This is an example payment channel implementation using TEAL on the Algorand network.
-It allows two (2) accounts to establish and fund an on-chain multisig account then perform off-line state updates in a seriese of evidence contracts which represend revokable TEAL programs defining on-chain settlement of the escrowed assets to accounts.
-Payment channels are best known as the primative used to hold funds in the Bitcoin Lightning Network.
+It allows two (2) accounts to establish and fund an on-chain multisig account then perform off-line state updates in a series of evidence contracts which represent revocable TEAL programs defining on-chain settlement of the escrowed assets to accounts.
+Payment channels are best known as the primitive used to hold funds in the Bitcoin Lightning Network.

 TAGS: [ payment channel ] [ layer two ] [ multisig ] [ goal ] [ algokey ] [ bash ] [ TEAL ] [ tealsign ] [ ed25519verify ] [ bitwise and ]

 ## Example Scenario

-Alice and Bob intend to form a payment channel to escrow some Algos on-chain, then perform a series off-chain balance updates, and finally settle the most recent balance state to their respective accounts some time in the future.
+Alice and Bob intend to form a payment channel to escrow some Algos on-chain, then perform a series off-chain balance updates, and finally settle the most recent balance state to their respective accounts sometime in the future.
 Figure 1. illustrates the workflow Alice and Bob will perform.

 `TODO: Insert Workflow Image`